LeaPhant/matrix-appservice-discord/README.md

 - [ ] Native Matrix->Discord emoji bridging via bot-owned Discord guilds
   > Probably only suitable for smaller scale deployments depending on the rate limits.
 - [ ] Upgrade to Discord.js 14
-- [ ] Reaction bridging
+- [ ] Matrix->Discord Reaction bridging
-  > For Matrix->Discord only one reaction is possible through the Bot user, but better than nothing.
+  > Only one reaction is possible through the bot user, but better than nothing.

 > [!NOTE]
 > Below follows the original `README.md`